softwaremmm/rundial/README.md

 ## Consensus with two VCFs
 When running with clair3, the clair3 VCF doesn't cover the whole genome.
 As such the bcftools assembly is used to fill in the blanks.
 It never adds any passed mutation but will add ref calls and null/filtered sites.
+It can be configured as to whether to output rows with minor populations or not.
 This provides more explanation for the calls made.

-When running in this mode, bcftools only calls snps.
+When running in this mode, bcftools only calls snps in the mpileup command.

 ## Tags, Releases, and Committing
 Use conventional commits.
 This is enforced with commitizen validate action and pre-commit hooks: